getreu/tp-note/docs/source/tp-note--manpage.md

 **-d** *LEVEL*, **\--debug**=*LEVEL*

-:   Print additional log-messages.
+:   Print additional log messages.
 The debug level *LEVEL* must be one out of
     '`trace`', '`debug`', '`info`', '`warn`', '`error`' (default) or '`off`'.
     The level '`trace`' reports the most detailed information, while '`error`' informs only about failures.
 A '`warn`' level message means, that not all